oat-sa/taohub-articles/forge/Administrator Guide/data-abstractions.md

 ## Result storage abstraction

 The choice of a Result Storage implementation is done by configuring a Result Server.
 Each delivery is configured with one result server.
-This happens in the back office user interface respectively in *Result Servers Management* and *Delivery* tabs.
+This happens in the Back Office user interface respectively in *Result Servers Management* and *Delivery* tabs.

 Two major implementations of Result Storage exist: